FaerieFang/TailWhip/README.md

 <h3> Best Practice / Reminders </h3>

 - To add a new tranfer veriable:
-	- Difine Verible in veriableScript and both objects
+	- Define Verible in veriableScript and both objects
 	- Add to Unload function in vSctipt
 	- Add to the function run in both objects
 	- Set new veribles after load
+- Seprate big functions like Items should be put into indvidual scripts